Life at The King's School

-Secondly, the site has a most attractive set of buildings grouped around areas of grass and trees, and most of the movement of pupils and teachers, therefore, takes place out of doors where there is space to stop and talk.
+- Secondly, the site has a most attractive set of buildings grouped around areas of grass and trees, and most of the movement of pupils and teachers, therefore, takes place outdoors where there is space to stop and talk.

-This calm and friendly atmosphere underpins a dynamic community of young people who lead busy and fulfilling lives, who relish the academic challenges and who make the most of an enriching menu of activities.
+This calm and friendly atmosphere underpins a dynamic community of young people who lead busy and fulfilling lives, who relish the academic challenges and who make the most of an enriching menu of activities both during school and in an extra-curricular capacity.

-The Cathedral and Cathedral buildings play a large part in the lives of the pupils.
+The Cathedral plays a large part in the lives of the pupils.
 On Tuesdays and Thursdays, there are assemblies in the Cathedral for Years Seven and Eight and in College Hall for Years Nine and above.
 In these gatherings, we are reminded of the community spirit of the school and of our links to the Cathedral.
 In one of these assemblies each week, a school monitor (prefect) gives a short address to the school.